 The beginning of Mardi Gras falls on January 6 annually and is marked by Twelfth Night or the final day of Christmas.
-For most people that simply is ‘January 6’ or ‘Friday’ in 2017.
-But for us, it marked the beginning of the new Carnival season, and so Mardi Gras is around the corner!
-This year, New Orleans Mayor Mitch Landrieu officially opened this fun and hectic season, which at Kern Studios is also the busiest time of year: for Mardi Gras 2017 alone, we’ve prepared over 450 floats…
+For most people, that simply is ‘January 6’ or ‘Thursday’ in 2022, but for New Orleanians; It marks the beginning of the new Carnival season.
+Thus, Mardi Gras is around the corner!
+This year, New Orleans Mayor Latoya Cantrell officially opened this fun and hectic season, which at Kern Studios is also the busiest time of year.
+For Mardi Gras 2022 alone, we’ve prepared over 450 floats…

-Although many people think that Mardi Gras consists of one big parade on a single day, but here in New Orleans that could not be further from correct!
-Mardi Gras itself – French for ‘Fat Tuesday’- is actually the very last day of a whole Carnival season.
+Many people think that Mardi Gras consists of one big parade on a single day, but here in New Orleans that could not be further from correct!
+Mardi Gras itself – French for ‘Fat Tuesday’- is the very last day of the whole Carnival season.
 Fat Tuesday 2022 falls on March 1st.

-During the Carnival Season in the greater New Orleans area, no less than 70 parades in very different shapes and sizes take place.
+During the Carnival Season, there are 32 parades of various shapes and sizes in Orleans Parish.
 Kern Studios designs and builds 20 of them, making up for 70% of all the floats on parade in Orleans parish.
-Needless to say, the ‘Kern’ parades are mainly the larger ones, including those from Rex, Zulu, Muses, Tucks, Femme Fatale and the parades of the so-called ‘Super Krewes’ Endymion, Bacchus and Orpheus.
+Needless to say, the ‘Kern’ parades are mainly the larger ones, including those from Zulu, Muses, Tucks, Femme Fatale, and the parades of the so-called ‘Super Krewes’ Endymion, Bacchus, and Orpheus.